jb-adams/jeremybruceadams.io/src/pages/resume.md

 Toronto, ON, Canada&emsp;&emsp;September 2015 - March 2018

 * Processed and analyzed large genomic datasets in a high-performance computing environment
-* Developed tools in Python, R, and Bash to assess sample quality and determine samples that require resequencing
+* Developed and executed cancer dataset pipelines for genome alignment, somatic variant discovery, and differential expression analysis on large cohorts
-* Developed data visualization web applications using the Shiny package in R to share QC results with scientific collaborators
+* Developed visualization tools in Python and R for quality control of patient tumor genome samples
 * Reviewed scientific literature to implement new bioinformatics software into our pipeline
 * Presented research on new technologies with lab group to keep our pipeline updated and optimized